Pantheon-Labs/Software-Engineer-II/PROMPT.md

 # Bonus Points
 We don't _officially_ have any bonus points to award, but we'll certainly be pretty dang excited if you do any of the following:
 - Use TypeScript instead of JavaScript (if you don't know TS but do know JS, we can help you learn 😉)
+- Make things pretty 🔥
+    - React: Use Chakra and style your components/content well (show your gf/bf/mom/dad/dog/cat and see if they're impressed)
+    - Node: Follow appropriate REST standards, use query/body data appropriately, use appropriate http status codes
+    - `README`: Good markdown is an form of art...
 - Add Linting/Test Coverage/CICD/etc. to your app
 - Make us laugh while reviewing
 - Help us better understand who YOU are